Saris Mag+ Review

 Connectivity and Power Accuracy

 The Mag+ isn't going to get many points under this measure because it's not a smart trainer.
 It does get credit because you can find good power curve charts on the Saris site.
 We were able to validate that against our power meter.
-Using an aftermarket speed sensor, we also easily found it on Zwift and could sync for a slightly more accurate ride, but it's still not true connectivity because the training programs were running off of our speed sensor (not included with this trainer), not the trainer.
+Using an aftermarket speed sensor, we also easily found it on Zwift and could sync for a slightly more accurate ride.
+However, it's still not true connectivity because the training programs were running off of our speed sensor (not included with this trainer), not the trainer.
 If you purchase and install a speed sensor separately, you can also connect to other popular third-party apps, but you'll still have to control the resistance.

 Road Feel